chalorejo/chalorejo/README.md

 Hello!
 I am Charisse ✮⋆˙

 ♡ Computer Science Student at the University of the Philippines Mindanao<br/>
+♡ I am exploring the niches in Computer Science, such as DevOps, Hacking and Cybersecurity, and more.
-♡ Head of the Creatives Committee at Amazon Web Services Learning Club - UP Mindanao<br/>
+♡ Head of the Creatives Committee at Amazon Web Services Cloud Club - UP Mindanao<br/>
 ♡ Freelance Digital Artist and Graphic Designer<br/>
 ♡ My hobbies include drawing, driving, and jogging<br/>
 ♡ I post my drawings on [Instagram](https://www.instagram.com/charissedoesart/)